Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 Total Costs and Duration

-The total costs and duration vary depending on progress and chosen options.
-A rough estimate can be made by adding up the costs of the various courses and required hours.
-However, the total costs for the complete pathway depend on personal progress.
-See the ATPL Costs page for this!
+Total costs and duration vary depending on progress and chosen options.
+A rough estimate can be made by adding the costs of the different courses and required hours.
+The total costs for the full pathway, however, depend on personal progress.
+See the ATPL Costs page!

-At E-Flight Academy, we guide you step by step on your journey from Zero to Hero.
-Our experienced team is ready to support you at every phase of your training.
+At E-Flight Academy we guide you step by step on your journey from Zero to Hero.
+Our experienced team is ready to support you at every stage of your training.
 For more information and enrollment, visit our website eflight.nl or contact us.